carlostojal/fsipleiria-ros/README.md

 ## Get up and running

+- Before starting, set the environment variables REDIS_HOST, REDIS_PORT and REDIS_DB on your OS.
 - Open a terminal and type the command ```roscore```.
 This starts the ROS core framework.
 - Open a new terminal and type ```catkin_make``` inside the "fsipleiria" directory.
 - Start the controls package by running ```roslaunch controls controls.launch```.